andrewdwallo/filament-companies/README.md

 ### Note
 * Documentation specific to Filament will come as more modifications are made.
 * This package is supposed to be a Filament Context and is planning to be used as one in Filament V3
-* This default view after install is not supposed to be the "Admin" Context, this would be the view that a "company user" would see
+* The default view after install is not supposed to be the "Admin" Context, this would be the view that a "company user" would see
 * There are methods to support an "Admin" Context if wanted

 ### Contributing